Followb1ind1y/LeetCode/README.md

 dq.clear()                 # Clear all elements
 ```

+## Advanced Data Structures
+### **Overview**
+- **Trees**: Explore the concepts of binary trees, binary search trees, AVL trees, and tree traversals (in-order, pre-order, post-order, level-order).
+- **Graphs**: Learn about different graph representations (adjacency list, adjacency matrix), and traversal algorithms (Depth-First Search, Breadth-First Search) to solve problems like finding connected components or checking cycles.
+- **Hash Tables**: Study how hash tables work, including hashing functions, handling collisions, and applications in tasks like item counting or implementing dictionaries.

 ### **Heap**
 A heap is a complete binary tree stored as an array.
-It maintains the heap property: in a min-heap, the parent is less than or equal to its children.
-Insertions and deletions are O(log n) due to the need to maintain the heap property.
+It maintains the heap property: in a min-heap, **the parent is less than or equal to its children**.
+Insertions and deletions are **O(log n)** due to the need to maintain the heap property.

+  * Two main types:
+    * Min-Heap: The root node is the smallest, and every parent node is smaller than or equal to its children.
+    * Max-Heap: The root node is the largest, and every parent node is larger than or equal to its children.
+  * Root Node Access:
+    * Min-Heap: Root is the smallest element
+    * Max-Heap: Root is the largest element.
+  * Efficient Operations:
+    * Insert and delete both take O(log n).
+    * Maintains heap properties using adjustments (upward or downward shifts).

 【`Last Update: 2024-11-25`】